 By building real connections to each other: driver to driver: Tech companies count on us not knowing or talking with each other.
 So we developed a hybrid tech/organizing model to connect us through our phones.
 We believe the best organizers are drivers – so we are learning the skills of organizing, and building our own organization – driver to driver.

-By growing our organization to scale: In LA alone we estimate there are at least 100,000 rideshare drivers, and at least 30,000 of us doing the work fulltime.
+By growing our organization to scale: In California alone we estimate there are at least 300,000 rideshare drivers, and at least 60,000 of us doing the work full-time.
 The more of us who join together in our organization, the stronger we will be to fight for our rights.
-In our first 6 months, we’ve grown to 3,000 driver members – and we must continue to grow.
+In our first year, we’ve grown to 12,000 California driver members – and we must continue to grow.
 In addition, we are working with other drivers across the country to help them start their own chapters.

 By fighting for issues we care about - through strategy, unity, and disciplined actions - and winning: It’s not enough to protest - we have to win.
 We are a united nations of drivers, here and across the country, and we’ve come together unified by the issues that hurt drivers and our profession: unfair pay, no voice on the job, unjust deactivations.
 We take ourselves seriously and work with supportive elected officials, lawyers, and experienced organizers to plan strategies to win.
 We work in coalition with passengers and concerned community - to support transit solutions to reduce congestions & carbon emissions.
 We regularly vote on the issues of most importance to us, and are unified around our driver bill of rights.